Find similar products:

 6. Contents of the pack and other information

 Baclofen belongs to a group of medicines called muscle-relaxant drugs.
-Baclofen is used to reduce and relieve the excessive tension in your muscles (spasms) occurring in various illnesses such as cerebral palsy, multiple sclerosis, cerebrovascular accidents, spinal cord diseases and other nervous system disorders.
+Baclofen is used to relieve muscle rigidity (spasticity) or spasms in adults and children, which may occur as a result of illnesses such as cerebral palsy, multiple sclerosis, cerebrovascular accidents, spinal cord diseases and other nervous system disorders.

 You must talk to a doctor if you do not feel better or if you feel worse.